-My name is Louise Chatland, and my Osteopathic and Naturopathic training enables me to take both a structural and holistic approach to treatment, assessing the body as a whole.
-I treat a wide range of complaints using a variety of Osteopathic techniques such as mobilisation, harmonics, manipulation and soft tissue massage, assisting the body to heal itself, whilst reducing pain, improving function and optimising patient’s health.
+My name is Louise Chatland, and my classical Osteopathic and Naturopathic training enables me to take a whole-body approach to treatment integrating both structural mechanics and physiology.
+I treat a wide range of complaints, and always consider my patients as a whole looking at both the physical, and nutritional elements of their complaint.
+Thus, helping to assist the body to heal itself, whilst reducing pain, improving function and optimising health.

-In addition to hands on Osteopathic treatment I believe that treating patients as whole is important in aiding recovery.
-My master’s thesis at university centred on the effects of taking frequent breaks from sitting within the workplace on the reduction of musculoskeletal disorders (aches and pains), which suggested that making small changes to one’s day can make all the difference to a patient’s symptoms.
+In addition to hands on Osteopathic treatment I believe that our habits and lifestyle play a huge role in our health.
+My master’s thesis was centred on the effects of taking frequent breaks from sitting within the workplace on the reduction of musculoskeletal disorders (aches and pains), which suggested that making small changes to one’s day can make all the differences to a patient’s symptoms.

 What makes your job worthwhile?

-Osteopathy provides great job satisfaction both by helping patients to feel better and seeing their health improve, whilst continually growing my own body of knowledge to further aid the care I provide.
+Osteopathy provides great job satisfaction both by helping patients to feel better and improving their health, whilst continually growing my own body of knowledge to further aid the care I provide to my patients.

 What is unique about how you work?